Anderson-Lai/ib-notes/hleconomics/economics.md

 - foreign producers - worse off, unable to compete with lower price of the subsidized domestic goods
 - society as a whole - worse off, overallocation of resources to the production of the product

+# Nov.
+11, 2024 - Market Failures and Socially Undesirable Outcomes

+**common pool resources (CPR)** - resources not owned by anyone, they do not have a price and are available to use without payment or other restrictions (ex: clean air, clean water, etc.)

+CPR differs from other resources as it is both **rivalrous and *non*-excludable**

+a private good has two characteristics:
+**rivalrous** - one person's use of the resource reduces its availability for others
+**excludable** - it is possible to exclude people from using the good
+**non-excludable** - it is not possible to exclude someone from using a good or resource

+CPR can easily be overused, leading to environmental degredation and depletion
+therefore, policy makers need to be concerned about how much is being used

+restrictions may then be imposed on CPR

+**externality** - an indirect effect of an economic activity that affects third parties who are not directly involved in the activity

+**sustainability** - the use of resources in ways that do not result in fewer or lower quality for future generations

+**constant average yield** - each unit of input produces the same amount of output consistently, regardless of the level of input used
+**decreasing average yield** - each unit of input produces less amount of output (there is still a gain in output)
+**absolutely decreasing yield** - each unit of input proucess less output

+**maximum sustainable yield** - the boundary between the decreasing average yield and the absolutely decreasing yield